 (16) Other than administrative office use, each individual service use in NB Districts is limited to 5,000 square feet.
 Administrative office use is limited as follows: When located on the first floor of a building, administrative office use is limited to 5,000 square feet or 25 percent of the first floor footprint, whichever is less; when located above the first floor of a building, administrative office use is allowed without a limit on total aggregate square footage, so long as each individual administrative office use is limited to 5,000 square feet.
 In no event may administrative office uses exceed more than 50 percent of the total building square footage.
 Administrative conditional use approval is required for hours of operation between 12:00 midnight and 6:00 a.m.
-The applicant must meet the decision criteria for an Administrative Conditional Use Permit set forth in Chapter 20,30E LUC, and must demonstrate that: (a) the use will meet the requirements of the Community Retail Design District for all lighting fixtures on the premises that would be lit between the hours of 12:00 midnight and 6:00 a.m. on the effective date of City of Bellevue Ordinance No. 4422 are exempt from the ACUP requirements.
-Intentionally Deleted.
+The applicant must meet the decision criteria for an Administrative Conditional Use Permit set forth in Chapter 20.30E LUC, and must demonstrate that: (a) the use will meet the requirements of the Community Retail Design District for all lighting fixtures on the premises that would be lit between the hours of 12:00 midnight and 6:00 a.m.
+Businesses operating between the hours of 12:00 midnight and 6:00 a.m. on the effective date of City of Bellevue Ordinance No. 4422 are exempt from the ACUP requirements, Intentionally Deleted.